wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 | childrenRTTs | A list of network latencies to children caches; This can model L1i and L1d |
 | numLines | Number of blocks in the cache.
 Also number of directory entries |
 {:.mbtablestyle}

+We next describe coherence actions one by one.

+### Invalidation

+Invalidation can be initiated at any level of the cache by calling the `invalidate()` method